mesolitica/malaya/README.rst

    using Fast-text and Sparse Deep learning Model to classify Malay (formal and social media), Indonesia (formal and social media), Rojak language and Manglish.
 -  **Normalizer**

-   using local Malaysia NLP researches hybrid with Transformer models to normalize any bahasa texts.
+   using local Malaysia NLP researches hybrid with Transformer-Bahasa to normalize any bahasa texts.
 -  **Num2Word**

    Convert from numbers to cardinal or ordinal representation.